 From this Docker Tutorial, we provided a detailed understanding of Docker concepts, such as its workflow, its need, and useful Docker commands, along with Docker images and containers.

 While, here, we covered quite a bit of Docker’s core functionality, there is still a lot to know.
-If you are looking forward to learn Docker, then you must go for a structured DevOps Training provided by Intellipaat, where you will work on various case-based scenarios, along with exhaustive topic-wise assignments, hands-on sessions, and various industry-based projects that will prepare you to grab a DevOps job in any reputed MNC.
+If you are looking forward to learning Docker, then you must go for a structured DevOps Training provided by Intellipaat, where you will work on various case-based scenarios, along with exhaustive topic-wise assignments, hands-on sessions, and various industry-based projects that will prepare you to grab a DevOps job in any reputed MNC.